isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-secret-war-experiments-in-singapore.md

 Prof Takashima and his contemporaries have also taken to visiting Singapore every February to commemorate the Fall of Singapore, followed by a chicken rice dinner with Lim at Chin Chin Eating House, a well-known coffee shop on Purvis Street.

 What Lim cannot stomach, even more than the grisly fates of plague victims, is what he sees as Unit 731’s “lack of remorse” for any of their actions.
-He says of Unit 731’s surviving Japanese officers: “All these soldiers write about somebody else’s stories, not their own dirty work”.
+He says of Unit 731’s surviving Japanese officers: “All these soldiers write about somebody else’s stories, not their own dirty work.”

 <div style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6">
 	<b>A GRANDSON’S RELENTLESS QUEST</b>